NoahBSchwartz/MITRE-Projects/README.md

 # MITRE-Projects

-> I can't share the full code for many of my contributions, but here are some brief overviews.
+> I can't share the full code for many of my contributions, but here are some brief overviews

 ## 🏢 Public-Facing Projects